Locally-configured Sources #

 endpoint: https://bitbucket.ourbusiness.com

-name: some BitBucket git data
+name: BitBucket Server

 scanInterval: 43200s